 Once the wax is all melted, turn the heat off and allow to cool.
 The wax will rise to the top of the water and form a hard disk.

 Once the wax is cool, remove the disk of wax and pour the water out.
-For me, we save it and add it to lemonade or tea, as it has some of the honey in it.
+We like to save it to add to lemonade or tea, as it has some of the honey in it.
 Others will pour it out.

 While the wax is melting, prepare your mold and strainer.
 I just used a cookie sheet, but you can use any soap mold or candy mold you wish to pour your wax in.
 The strainer should be metal, and lined with cheesecloth.
-I used triple thickness for mine, which gave it 6 layers of cheesecloth.
+I like triple thickness for mine, so I used 6 layers of cheesecloth.

 Carefully pour the hot wax into the cheesecloth, directly over the mold.
 The cheesecloth will catch all the brown bits from the wax.
 Allow the wax to cool completely.

 The brown bits, or “slumgum”, that are left in the cheesecloth can be used as a fire starter.
 It is also great for keeping your smoker going next time you are checking on the hives.

 Once the wax is cool, it will easily come up from your mold.
 This will only take about 10 minutes to cool, depending on the room temperature.
 You can stick it in the fridge if you want it to cool faster.